-Did you participate in PACK EXPO Connects or another virtual conference lately?
+Did you participate in PACK EXPO or another event lately?
 Or perhaps you’ve had some new prospects come in after hosting a webinar or sharing a white paper.

 For many suppliers, follow-up may look like something like this: You send an email right away discussing your services.
 You wait a couple of weeks.
 Then you follow up with another email offer with new content related to the initial interaction.
 And then perhaps you have a certain cadence of email interactions where you try to gauge interest before you bring in your sales team.